veo-labs/openveo-moodle-block/README.md

 - Unzip the **openveo-rest-php-client.zip** file in **openveo_videos/lib** folder
 - Rename **openveo_videos/lib/openveo-rest-php-client-\*** into **openveo_videos/lib/openveo-rest-php-client**
 - Move your **openveo_videos** folder into **MOODLE_ROOT_PATH/blocks/** where MOODLE_ROOT_PATH is your Moodle installation folder
-- In your Moodle site (as admin) go to Settings > Site administration > Notifications : you should get a message saying the plugin is installed
+- In your Moodle site (as admin) go to Settings > Site administration > Notifications: you should get a message saying the plugin is installed

-If you experience troubleshooting during installation, please refer on the [Moodle installation plugin documentation](https://docs.moodle.org/29/en/Installing_plugins), "Installing manually at the server" section.
+If you experience troubleshooting during installation, please refer to the [Moodle installation plugin documentation](https://docs.moodle.org/29/en/Installing_plugins), "Installing manually at the server" section.

 # Contributors